gonzaotc/gonzaotc/README.md

 :mortar_board: I'm Gonzalo Othacehe, a passionate **Full-stack (React/Solidity) Web3 Developer** (specialized in **Front End Development** within the React and Next.js ecosystem), but I also like to do **Smart Contract development and integration**.
 I am also pursuing my Bachelor in **Computer Science & Engineering**.

-:briefcase: I currently work full-time as a **Front-end Developer** at ***Valtech***, currently finishing the development of a large payment and billing management system for a big client, mainly with Next.js, React.js, Redux, and Styled Components.
-Unfortunately, the code is private and backed on BitBucket.
+:briefcase: I currently work full-time as a **Front-end Developer** at ***Valtech***, currently finishing the development of a large payment and billing management system for a large company in the health ensurance industry, mainly with Next.js, React.js, Redux, and Styled Components.
+Unfortunately, all the Valtech client's code is closed source.

 :cyclone: **Vision**:  I believe in technology as a tool to solve real people's problems, and I see blockchain and decentralization as the way to strive towards a better and fairer future, **empowering individuals** over their finances and ownership of their data.